The cohomological Hall algebras of a preprojective algebra with symmetrizer: Shuffle presentation of a Yangian for symmetrizable Cartan matrix

 \subsection{The Yangian}

-Let $\fg_{A,D}$ be the symmetrizable Kac-Moody Lie algebra associated to the Cartan matrix $A$ with symmetrizer $D$.
+Let $\fg_{A,D}$ be the symmetrizable Kac-Moody Lie algebra associated to the Cartan matrix $A=(a_{ij})_{i, j\in I}$ with symmetrizer $D$.
 In this section we assume the collection of integers $(d_i)_{i\in I}$ to be relatively prime.
-Let $(Q,L)$ be a quiver with symmetrizer corresponding to $\fg_{A,D}$.
+This assumption is rather a conventional choice of normalization in the presentation of the Yangian we use \cite{GTL}.
+Let $(Q,L)$ be the quiver with symmetrizer corresponding to $\fg_{A,D}$.
 Without raising confusions, we will also write $\fg_{A,D}$ as $\fg_Q$.